Skip to main content

 Statutory Employee Benefits

-• All employees are entitled to six days of statutory leave after completing 12 months of employment.
+• Workers are entitled to at least six working days of annual holiday with full pay after completing 12 months of continuous service under the Labour Act.

 Maternity and Paternity Leave

 • Employers must grant a minimum of 12 weeks of maternity leave, beginning up to six weeks before childbirth.
-During this period, the employee is entitled to receive at least 50% of their regular salary.
+During this period, the employee is entitled to receive at least 50% of wages if she has met the statutory qualifying condition.

 Maternity and Paternity Leave

 • Employers must grant a minimum of 12 weeks of maternity leave, beginning up to six weeks before childbirth.
-During this period, the employee is entitled to receive at least 50% of their regular salary.
+During this period, the employee is entitled to receive at least 50% of wages if she has met the statutory qualifying condition.

 Pension Plans

 As per the Pension Reform Act 2014, both employers and employees are required to contribute to the Nigerian pension fund.
-Employers contribute 10%, while employees contribute 8%, contributing to the employees’ retirement savings accounts.
+Employers contribute 10%, while employees contribute 8%, based on monthly emoluments.

 Working Hours and Overtime

-• The standard Nigerian workday is eight hours, with a mandatory one-hour break for employees working more than six hours.
+• The standard Nigerian workday is often eight hours, with a rest break commonly provided during the day.

 Insurances